Panic disorder; Phobias; Panic attacks

 - Separation anxiety disorder

 The American Psychiatric Association (APA) no longer classifies obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD) as anxiety disorders.
 However, because these mental health conditions share some characteristics of anxiety disorders, they are included in this report.

 Risk factors for anxiety disorders depend in part on the specific disorder.
 General risk factors include:

-In 2013, the American Psychiatric Association (APA) released the 5th edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+In 2013, APA released the 5th edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Changes to anxiety disorders include:

 Anxiety disorders are classified according to specific symptoms and behaviors.
 Types of anxiety disorders include: